 On the other hand, Wells Fargo offers only up to $5,000 free cash deposits every month under its Initiate Business Checking account—other banks offer higher free cash deposit limits at lower monthly fees.
 Wells Fargo also doesn’t have any welcome bonus for newly-opened accounts.

 Alternatives to Wells Fargo Business Checking

 Wells Fargo Business Checking provides flexible options for business owners seeking a traditional bank with a strong branch presence.
-When starting out with a low transaction volume, they can open an Initiate Business Checking account.
-As the business expands and needs more free transactions and higher cash deposit limits, it can open a Navigate or Optimize checking account.
+When starting with a low transaction volume, you can open an Initiate Business Checking account.
+Once business growth increases your transaction and cash deposit volume, you can open a Navigate or Optimize checking account.
 All business accounts also have access to multiple bank products—from savings and credit cards to lending and merchant services—making Wells Fargo a great choice for convenience as your business evolves.